crcx/parable/REFERENCE.md

     value - string

-Primitive.
 Convert value on stack to a string.

 Notes: